geopandas/geodatasets/README.md

    ...
 ```

-There is also convenient top-level API.
+There is also a convenient top-level API.
 One to get only the URL:

 ```py
 In [3]: geodatasets.get_url("geoda airbnb")